rangle/angular-training-slides/exercises/routing/README.md

 ## Step 5

-Modify the anchor tags we just added by using the `routerLink` directive so that they point to default route `"/"` and the users route `"/users"`.
-Then add the `router-outlet` directive in `app.component.html`.
+Modify the anchor tags we just added to `app.component.html` by using the `routerLink` directive so that they point to the root path `"/"` and the users path `"/users"`.
+Then add the `router-outlet` directive so that angular knows where to display the components.

 ## Step 6

 Import the `HomeComponent` and `UserListComponent`in `app-routing.module.ts`.
-Update the routes so that the default route loads the `HomeComponent` and the `"/users"` route loads the `UserListComponent`.
+Update the routes so that the root path `"/"` loads the `HomeComponent` and the `"/users"` path loads the `UserListComponent`.

 ## Step 7